digital-york/yorkshire-dictionary/import_readme.md

 3. In the opened window, `File -> Import file`, browse to `import_files` in the YHD directory & select `YHD_Excel_Tab_Merger.bas`
 4. **OSX ONLY**
 	- `File -> Import`, browse to `import_files` in the YHD directory and select Dictionary.cls from `VBA-Dictionary-1.4.1` directory
-	- *This emulates Microsoft VBA functionality which is not included in OSX Excel version*
-  - Note: This step was not posibble to replicate on SP MacOS.
+	- *This emulates Microsoft VBA functionality which is not included in OSX Excel version* Note: This step was not possible to replicate on SP MacOS.
 5. Returning to the regular Excel window, select developer tab
 6. Click `Macros` in ribbon at the top
 7. Select `CombineSheetsWithDifferentHeaders` and press `Run`
+  - Ensure `Microsoft Runtime Routine` is available. `Tools -> References -> select Microsoft Runtime Routine`
-8. The macro will run and create a new tab.
+  - The macro will run and create a new tab.
 This process may take several minutes, and probably won't appear to be doing anything whilst it runs.
 When it completes, it will display a pop up message
 9. Switch to the new, merged tab
 10. Save the merged tab to a CSV:
 	- `File->Save As`
-	- Set `File Format: Select CSV UTF-8 (Comma delimited) (.csv)`
+	- Set `File Format: Select CSV UTF-8 (Comma delimited) (.csv)` Note: this is not saving files in UTF-8.
+See following note about yhd.csv UTF-8 conversion.
 	- Save As `Filename: yhd`
 	- Press `Save`
 	- A pop up should open explaining the *workbook cannot be saved as there are multiple sheets*.
 Press `OK`.